jenhakk/PHP/web_development_part2/README.md

 - Take away system where customer can order take away

 Project ended up expanding quite lot but we were happy about the result.
 We learned a lot and had good expression about backend programming.
-Unfortunately GitHub pages only support static websites so the site isn't usable here (except for the html files).
+Unfortunately GitHub pages only support static websites so the site isn't usable here (except for the html files) but I recorded a quick video of it you can see in the below.

 [Here is the front page of the site](https://jenhakk.github.io/PHP/web_development_part2/index.html)